-Custom Integration (Depricated)
+Custom Integration (Deprecated)

 As of summer 2024 the CustomI UI is no longer recommended.

-Please have a look at the panel ui, which offers lots of customization options on top of a very flexible and themeable user experience.
+Please have a look at the panel ui, which offers lots of customization options on top of a very flexible and theme able user experience.

 (Custom UI)